P3TERX/Aria2-Pro-Docker/README.md

 ## Usage

-- No matter what architecture platform is used, just use the following command to start the container ( Just need to replace the `P3TERX` field ):
+- No matter what architecture platform is used, just use the following command to start the container ( Just need to replace the `<TOKEN>` field ):
 ```
 docker run -d \
     --name aria2-pro \